-All these impressive statistics show us the importance of eCommerce personalization and prove the power of this method.
+All these impressive statistics show us the importance of personalization for eCommerce and prove the power of this method.
 Customers are often attracted by something that is relevant or familiar to them.
 They choose products that fit with their characteristics and are distinct from those ones.
 Some buyers are even willing to purchase higher-cost items that are tailored as they want.

-Therefore, to become a winner in the eCommerce race, merchants should have appropriate personalization strategies for each of specific customer groups.
+Therefore, to become a winner in the eCommerce race, merchants should have appropriate personalization strategies for each of the specific customer groups.

 Benefits of personalization in eCommerce

 Enhance customers experience